Growth rate: Moderate.

 Stems: Long, weak, green to brownish.
 No thorns.

-Roots: Spreads by rhizomes to form colonies.
-Not overly invasive and
+Roots: This plant spreads by rhizomes to form colonies.
+It is not overly invasive and easily

-Wildlife: Male Queen and Monarch butterflies are drawn to this plant
+Wildlife: It attracts butterflies and bees.
+Male Queen and Monarch butterflies are drawn to

-and use a chemical in its nectar to attract females.
-Most attractive
+this plant and use a chemical in its nectar to attract females.
+It is most attractive to butterflies

 Origin: Arizona through Texas and Mexico.